 For introverts, it’s easier to form beautiful sentences in their heads rather than delivering those same thoughts aloud on the spot.

 “Why are you so quiet?”

 I can’t count how many times I’ve been asked this question.
 It was mostly as a child, but I remember one time in high school when someone asked if I was mute.
-I told them I just didn’t really like talking that much.
+I told them I just didn’t like talking that much.

 Growing up, I was the shy girl who spent most of her time reading and writing instead of engaging in conversation.
 Many classmates would ask this question while teachers and other adults would merely sigh and comment, “Oh, she’s so quiet!”

 So, in an effort to help the world better understand us “quiet ones” — and maybe prevent some of my fellow introverts from having to field this annoying question — here are five reasons an introvert isn’t talking.

 Why Introverts Aren’t Talking

 1. Relax, we’re just thinking.

 I often reflect on my experiences and observe details in my surroundings, thinking and overthinking constantly, and forever shifting through the thoughts in my head.
-Sometimes I get distracted while talking, studying the sound of someone’s voice, their facial expression, or even the words they choose to use that are unique to their personality.
+Sometimes I get distracted while talking, studying the sound of someone’s voice, their facial expressions, or even the words they choose to use that are unique to their personality.
 This doesn’t mean I’m not a good listener.
 I listen very well, but when it’s my turn to speak, that’s when things go sideways.

-Introverts often feel it’s easier to form sentences in their heads rather than delivering those thoughts aloud on the spot.
-I have to wait a moment to gather what I’m trying to say and even apply meaning to it.
+Introverts often feel it’s easier to form beautiful sentences in their heads rather than delivering those same thoughts aloud on the spot.
+I have to wait a moment to gather what I’m trying to say and apply meaning to it.
 Sometimes I think so hard on the idea of speaking that I end up stuttering and saying the complete opposite of what I want to say!

 Other times, I just don’t want to talk.
 The landscape of the world we live in can be quite beautiful, and sometimes I just want to take it all in without being distracted.